We have had a very busy week in P2! Here is a summary of our learning.

 - Our PE lessons focussed on a range of team work games.

-Here are a selection of photos from this week.
+Here are a selection of photos of independent learning from this week.

 Have a lovely weekend,